 At one end of the spectrum there are organisational cultures that emerge quite organically.
 They operate without much awareness or attention being paid to them.
 At the other end there are organisations whose cultures are carefully and deliberately created and maintained.
 Some work well and others not so well.

 A thriving workplace culture usually involves people working well together, demonstrating overall wellbeing and work satisfaction and contributing productively to organisational success.
 Alternatively, a problematic workplace culture is often evidenced by lack of cohesion, morale, wellbeing and satisfaction.
 In these situations productivity and organisational success are likely to be compromised.
 See the links to Blogs below for a more extensive list of factors that affect organisational cultures.

 Why invest in workplace culture?

-Investing in your organisational culture can have important benefits for enhancing stakeholder engagement, attendance, productivity, health and wellbeing.
+Investing in your organisational culture can have important benefits for enhancing stakeholder engagement, attendance, productivity, profitability, health and wellbeing.
 This is best achieved in an environment of trust, safety and care.
 Our work involves creating robust ways for people across all levels and positions to contribute safely and fully.

 My theoretical approach